vuestorefront/vue-storefront/doc/Upgrade notes.md

 1. We removed the default assets from `core/assets`.
 From now on, we only use the assets from `your-theme/assets`.

+#### Store

+1. We moved the socialTiles Vuex store from the core to the theme, because it's specific to the theme.

 ## 1.2 -> 1.3

 ### Changes